 Our team will have collected and reviewed your medical records to evaluate you for inclusion and suitability.
 Our surgical team will have discussed your case during Tumor Board and conducted a surgical plan based on size, number, shape and location of ablation areas.
 Prior to the procedure, we will review the Informed Consent Document with you to ensure you understand every aspect of the procedure.
 We will discuss the risk, benefits, and paperwork of the procedure.

 The day of the procedure, our nurse will place an intravenous catheter (IV) in your arm so that she/he can administer IV antibiotics, pain medications and fluids (to maintain hydration).
 Should other medications be necessary, they will be administered through this IV as well.
-Lidocaine jelly will be inserted in the rectum to decrease sensation.
-A numbing medicine will be injected into the prostate and conscious sedation will be performed using fentanyl and versed medications under physician direction and monitoring.

 You may have a urinary catheter placed so that we can provide cooled urethral saline through Continuous Bladder Irrigation (CBI) protection.
 This catheter remains in place depending on the size, shape, and location of treatment.
 Our urologist will perform the insertion and removal.